 John Roebling is best remembered for the application of his invention in suspension bridges, culminating in his design of the Brooklyn Bridge.
-John’s sons, Ferdinand, Washington and Charles, were all involved in carrying on their father’s business legacy.
-They incorporated after their father’s ironic death from tetanus poisoning, which he contracted during the early stages of the Brookyn Bridge’s construction.
+John’s sons, Ferdinand, Washington, and Charles, were all involved in carrying on their father’s business legacy.
+They incorporated after their father’s ironic death from tetanus poisoning, which he contracted during the early stages of the Brooklyn Bridge’s construction.

 Lone, Surviving Roebling Mansion

 The three Roebling sons all built homes along West State Street in the late 19th and early 20th centuries, but the residence at 222 West State St. is the only one that remains standing.
 The home was vacant for three decades, but not without controversy.
 An attempt by a developer to demolish the building, which is listed on both state and national Registers of Historic Places, was rebuffed in the 1980s.
 The city acquired the mansion in the late 1990s through eminent domain.